cBioPortal/cbiohubpy/README.md

 ...
 ```

-or search for the same BRAF V600E variant but with a specific genomic change
+Search for the same BRAF V600E variant but with a specific genomic change
 (A>T):

 ```sh